 Time is a precious asset.
 Everyone wants more time to do the things they want/love.
 Since it’s not (yet) possible to add minutes or hours to your days, becoming more efficient at work is the best alternative for making the best out of the 86400 seconds of each day.

 I personally don’t know anyone that wouldn’t want to be more efficient.
-If you think about it, the more efficient at work you are, the less time you spend doing things you don’t enjoy (ok, you may love your job but I’m fairly sure it’s not your favorite thing in the world) and more on the ones that make you happy (in my case, watching Netflix, reading or sleeping).
+If you think about it, the more efficient at work you are, the less time you spend doing things you don’t enjoy (ok, you may love your job but I’m fairly sure it’s not your favorite thing in the world) and the more on the ones that make you happy (in my case, watching Netflix, reading or sleeping).

 People are constantly distracted (some more easily than others) by random situations that make them lose focus and stop them from doing whatever it is they were doing.